jappeace/jappeaceApplication/content/haskell-composition.md

 Something like optics would be obnoxious to use in python, yet it has real utility!
 Java is hopeless.

+# Explicit effects

+In rust compisition is possible like haskell, but again the syntax is much worse, furthermore effects are ignored.

+This means we're unsure if a function modifies IO, or is partial.

 [^vague]: Isn't it vague functional programming?
 Besides plenty of my haskell code is imperative as fuck, and works great like that.